-(This recommendation is an approximation.
-It is strongly recommended to use a Solarmeter 6.5 to determine the best placement to achieve a UVI of around 3.0 - 4.0 in the basking area.)
+(These recommendations are an approximation based on the assumption of a ~25% mesh block.
+It is strongly recommended to use a Solarmeter 6.5 to determine the best placement to achieve a UVI between 2.0 - 3.0 in the basking area.
+For more details on adjusting basking distance based on mesh obstruction, see the Facebook group Reptile Lighting > Guides > "Guide 1: Using T5-HO lamps above a Mesh Screen".)